Costanzo Ciano: Early life

-Born at Livorno, he was the son of Raimondo Ciano and his wife, Argia Puppo.
+Born in Livorno, he was the son of Raimondo Ciano and his wife, Argia Puppo.
 He entered the Livorno Naval Academy in 1891 and was commissioned an officer five years later.
 In 1901, he became Ship-of-the-Line Lieutenant (tenente di vascello) and took part in the Italo-Turkish War of 1911–1912.

 First World War

 In 1915, before the entrance of Italy to the First World War, he was a capitano di corvetta (lieutenant commander) and was assigned to serve in Cirenaica.

-After his return to Italy, he operated at the command of fast MAS units and received a gold medal for military value for a famous action in Bakar Harbour in Croatian Littoral, which was later celebrated by the poet Gabriele D'Annunzio, who had also participated.
+After his return to Italy, he operated at the command of fast MAS units and received a gold medal for military value for a famous action in Bakar Harbour (10–11 February 1918) in the Croatian Littoral, which was later celebrated by the poet Gabriele D'Annunzio, who had also participated.

-Ciano was appointed senior commander at the end of the war and ennobled by King Victor Emmanuel III as Conte di Cortellazzo e Buccari.
+Ciano was promoted to the rank of capitano di vascello (captain) at the end of the war.

 Postwar fascist

 Ciano's ardent nationalism drew him into fascism.
-He became leader of the Livorno fascio and participated in the March on Rome in October 1922.
+He became the leader of the Livorno fascio and participated in the March on Rome in October 1922.

 On 31 October 1919, he assumed the post of Undersecretary of State for the Regia Marina and was Commissioner for the Merchant Navy.
 On 9 November 1923, he was appointed rear admiral in the Naval Reserve.
+In 1928, he was ennobled by King Victor Emmanuel III as Conte di Cortellazzo.
 He was the president of the Italian Chamber of Deputies from 1934 until his death, which occurred at Ponte a Moriano in 1939.